LaraPKG/laravel-social-user/README.md

 used social login account, the same user will be used, but social login from a different social login account will create a new user and those accounts will not be linked in any way.

+When using the `HasSocialUsers` trait, the `socialUsers()` method will return a `HasMany` relationship, so you can access the social users for a user.

 ## Other Considerations

 Socialite and Passport should be installed, your social providers setup and your user model setup to use passport.